Que Sera Sera | was the first plane to land at the South Pole on Oct. 31, 1956. Credit: National Science Foundation/United States Antarctic Program

 Immediately after the plane halted--with engines running to avoid a freeze-up (a practice still followed to this day)--U.S. Navy Adm.
 George J. Dufek., commander of Operation Deep Freeze, stepped out onto the ice, along with pilot Douglas Cordiner, to plant the stars and stripes at the Pole.
 They were the first to stand there since Briton Robert Falcon Scott did more than 40 years before.
 Norwegian Roald Amundsen had beaten Scott in his race to the Pole.
 Amundsen's party survived the 800-mile return trip, Scott's did not.
 US National Science Foundation (NSF)

-Technorati tags: and or and or and or Presidential Podcast 11/03/07 and Veterans Day Honoring All Who Served and Novel gate dielectric materials: perfection is not enough
+Technorati tags: Public Domain Clip Art and clip art or public domain and DC-3 Aircraft or South Pole and National Science Foundation or Presidential Podcast 11/03/07 and Veterans Day Honoring All Who Served and Novel gate dielectric materials: perfection is not enough

 No comments: